harshkavdikar1/Interactive-Math-Playground/README.md

 > There will be lot of times when you try to do ```git status``` and you will be recieving node_modules/ as an untracked file .
 Make sure you do not push this to git repository by doing ``git add`` .

+# There are few files we need to know about —
+> index.html — contains ui

+> main.js — consider it as backend file

+> renderer.js — consider it as front end code.
+This file is used by electron to render the view.

+<b> For every module we will have different renderer.js file aligned with its specific html file and main.js will be a common file where we will do backend code. <b>